Harambe: Comedic culture

 As noted by Chris Rosales, "While the gorilla's death is tragic, the culture that has spawned around it is quite comedic."

 A self-described underground culture collective known as Otaku Gang released a computer parody fighting game known as Harambe vs. Capcom, with Harambe being able to fight characters from Capcom's Street Fighter franchise.

 American rappers Young Thug and Dumbfoundead each released songs entitled "Harambe".
 The former did so on his 2016 album Jeffery, each track of which is named after one of his "idols", although the lyrics do not reference the gorilla; the latter likens the fate of the ape to gang violence and police brutality.
 Canadian dubstep producer Excision included a song titled "Harambe" on his 2016 album Virus.

 On June 16, 2017, satire news site The Onion featured a parody article of professional wrestler Big Show being killed by WWE after a seven-year-old boy wandered into his fight cage.
 On March 30, 2019, Elon Musk released a two-minute rap song titled "RIP Harambe" onto his SoundCloud.
 The track was performed by Yung Jake, written by him and Caroline Polachek.
 Rolling Stone magazine called the track "a bouncy tribute to Harambe".

 On October 18, 2021, the 7 ft bronze statue Harambe was placed in Bowling Green Park in New York City, facing the Charging Bull statue, to promote Sapien Network.
 The statue of Harambe facing the bull, whose feet were surrounded by 10,000 bananas, was a statement about wealth disparity.

 In October 2023, a new pedestrian bridge in Mauldin, South Carolina, was listed as "Harambe Memorial Bridge" on Google Maps before the bridge had been officially named.
 The city was petitioned to keep the proposed name, but in February 2024 it was officially named the Mauldin Gateway Bridge.

+On May 28, 2026, on what would have been Harambe's 27th birthday, the White House released a statement lamenting the ten-year anniversary of his death, calling him a "true patriot".
+The statement said Harambe was "a symbol of loyalty, strength, chaos, unity, and the strange beauty of the internet bringing millions of people together".